HHS/CMS-BizFlow/README.md

-## UI module deployment instruction
+## UI Module Deployment Instruction
 UI modules are deployed to the higher environments (e.g. QA, PROD) using shell scripts.

 1. Login to higher environment server machine with an administrator account.
 (Or, sudo to administrator account)